apioo/fusio/doc/deploy.rst

 Cassandra
 ^^^^^^^^^

 Connects to a Cassandra database using the official PHP library.
+Requires the ``cassandra`` PHP extension.

 Class
   ``Fusio\Adapter\Cassandra\Connection\Cassandra``